 - Recruit a limited or contract employee first.
 Over the course of a year, very few agency assignments will be granted.
 Except in VERY extreme circumstances in which specialized skills are required, waivers for these assignments will ONLY be granted if a department has attempted and been unable hire someone into a limited or contract position.

-- Contact the Employment Manager.
-When you call to request the waiver, please be prepared with the following information:
+- Contact your Talent Acquisition rep. When you call to request the waiver, please be prepared with the following information:

 - Job title and assignment description.